LipengKang/wheatGO/README.md

 ./wheatGO-v1.1-clusterProfiler

 ### Recomended usage
-**example1:** ./wheatGO-v1.1-Ontologizer -g test/T1.txt -m GOMAP -c Parent-Child-Intersection -p Benjamini-Hochberg -r 100
+**example1:** ./wheatGO-v1.1-Ontologizer -g test/T1.txt -m GOMAP -c Parent-Child-Intersection -p Benjamini-Hochberg -r 100 -s All

 Sets of T1 genes were assessed for GOMAP using ontology term enrichment with the Parent-Child-Intersection method implemented in the Ontologizer software.

-**exmaple2:** ./wheatGO-v1.1-clusterProfiler [options] -g test/T1.txt -m GOMAP -a directAnno
+**exmaple2:** ./wheatGO-v1.1-clusterProfiler [options] -g test/T1.txt -m GOMAP -a directAnno -s All

 Sets of T1 genes were assessed for GOMAP using ontology term enrichment with the enricher method implemented in the clusterProfiler software.
 It is a Term-For-Term method.